 A study conducted by Cameron et al. concluded that administering high doses of vitamin C improved longevity and quality of life in cancer patients.
 In later years, another study conducted by Creagan et al., one of several studies funded by the Mayo Clinic, stated that vitamin C had no apparent effect on cancer patients, and having such a foothold in the scientific community, their word was taken as true.

-The major difference between these two studies, being of great importance, was that the study conducted by Cameron gave patients vitamin C intravenously while the Mayo Clinic study were giving patients vitamin C orally.
-The absorption rate of vitamin C given orally, even with very large doses, can raise plasma vitamin C concentrations to a maximum of about 220 micromol/L. Intravenous administration on the other hand can result in plasma concentrations as high as 26,000 micromol/L, a very significant difference.
+The major difference between these two studies, being of great importance, was that the study conducted by Cameron gave patients vitamin C intravenously while the Mayo Clinic study was giving patients vitamin C orally.
+The absorption rate of vitamin C given orally, even with very large doses, can raise plasma vitamin C concentrations to a maximum of about 220 micromol/L. Intravenous administration, on the other hand, can result in plasma concentrations as high as 26,000 micromol/L, a very significant difference.